 \subsection{Collisions and the CE-complex}

 We begin by considering the collision spectral sequence.
 This sequence has been used to study configuration spaces since the 80's, see e.g. \cite{CT78}, \cite{Kriz94}, \cite{Tot96}.
-More recently, Hô \cite{Ho17} and Petersen \cite{Pet20} recast the spectral sequence as the Chevalley-Eilenberg complex of a twisted Lie algebra.
-The same spectral sequence also appears in Powell-Vespa's \cite{PV18} as coming from the polynomial filtration of Hochschild-Pirashvili homology, referred to as the Hodge filtration (though this is not in the sense of Hodge theory).
+More recently, Hô \cite{Ho17} and Petersen \cite{Pet20} recast the spectral sequence as the Chevalley--Eilenberg complex of a twisted Lie algebra.
+The same spectral sequence also appears in Powell--Vespa's \cite{PV18} as coming from the polynomial filtration of Hochschild--Pirashvili homology, referred to as the Hodge filtration (though this is not in the sense of Hodge theory).

 The following construction first appeared in Getzler's \cite{Get99}.
-Recall that a twisted dg-Lie algebra is a symmetric sequence $\mathfrak{g} = (\mathfrak{g}(n))_{n\in \mathbb{N}}$ of chain complexes that is a Lie algebra object in the category of symmetric sequences with $\otimes$ given by Day convolution: there is a bracket
+Recall that a twisted dg Lie algebra is a symmetric sequence $\mathfrak{g} = (\mathfrak{g}(n))_{n\in \mathbb{N}}$ of chain complexes that is a Lie algebra object in the category of symmetric sequences, with $\otimes$ given by Day convolution: there is a bracket

 that is $\SymGroup[n+m]$-equivariant and satisfies appropriate versions of anti-symmetry and Jacobi identity.
 Equivalently, $\mathfrak{g}$ is equipped with a left module structure over the Lie operad with respect to the composition product $\Lie \circ \mathfrak{g} \to \mathfrak{g}$.